 An interesting and unusual Lǐ (李) family home in the village of Shi’antan, just across the Erren River from Tainan.

-Another intriguing home in rural Alian, this time in the village of Qingqijia.
-This family evidently built a western-style home behind their classic sanheyuan, probably at some point during the Japanese colonial era.
+An intriguing home in rural Alian, this time in the village of Qingqijia.
+This family evidently built a Western-style home behind their classic sanheyuan, probably at some point during the late Japanese colonial era.

 A gorgeous and well-maintained sanheyuan in the same village.
-It almost looks pink to my eyes!
+It almost looks soft pink to my eyes!

 I made several stops in two villages on the outskirts of central Alian: Shí’àntán (石案潭) and Qīngqíjiǎ (青旗甲).
-Both of these had the look of old settlements with a patchwork of traditional sanheyuan and KMT authoritarian era apartment blocks.
-Always alert for signs of the Japanese colonial era, I also found a few western-style buildings in these old villages but have no idea about their specific histories.
+Both of these had the look of old settlements with a patchwork of traditional sanheyuan and martial law era apartment blocks.
+Always alert for signs of the Japanese colonial era, I also found a few Western-style buildings in these old villages but have no idea about their specific histories.

-Wandering around a big temple by the name of Jiànshàn Hall (薦善堂) in the northeastern part of Alian.
+Wandering around Jiànshàn Temple (薦善堂) in the northeastern part of urban Alian.

 Apparently this is a second temple on the site of the first.
-This one is known as Jīnhuá Palace (金華寶殿).
+This one is known as Jīnhuá Treasure Hall (金華寶殿).

 Rooftop detail at the temple complex in Alian.
 Those are Buddhist swastikas, in case you had any other idea.